Jen O'Malley Dillon: Early life and education

-Career
+Early career

-O'Malley Dillon's first role in politics was answering phones for Massachusetts attorney general Scott Harshbarger.
-She joined Al Gore's 2000 presidential campaign as a field organizer in 1999 and rose to become a regional field director by the end of the campaign.
-She worked as a field director for the U.S. Senate campaigns of Tim Johnson and Mary Landrieu.
-In 2003, she worked as Iowa field director for John Edwards's 2004 presidential campaign, and, after Edwards left the race, became deputy campaign manager for Senator Tom Daschle's reelection campaign.
+O'Malley Dillon's first job in politics was answering phones for Massachusetts attorney general Scott Harshbarger in his 1998 re-election campaign, though she volunteered for Bill Clinton's re-election campaign in New Hampshire in 1996.
+In 1999, she joined Al Gore's 2000 presidential campaign as a field organizer; she was promoted to regional field director by the end of the campaign.
+She worked as a field director for the campaigns of U.S. senators Tim Johnson and Mary Landrieu before joining John Edwards's 2004 presidential campaign as the Iowa field director in 1993.
+After Edwards suspended his campaign, she became deputy campaign manager for U.S. senator Tom Daschle's re-election campaign.

-In 2007, O'Malley Dillon again went to work for John Edwards on his 2008 presidential campaign as his Iowa state director and later deputy campaign manager.
-After Edwards was again eliminated, she joined Barack Obama's presidential campaign for the general election as battleground states director.
-After Obama's election, she worked on the presidential transition as associate director of personnel, and then was hired as the executive director of the Democratic National Committee under Tim Kaine.
+In 2007, O'Malley Dillon joined Edwards's 2008 presidential campaign as the Iowa state director, later becoming Edwards's deputy campaign manager.
+After Barack Obama won the primary, she joined his campaign staff as the battleground states director.
+Obama, who went on to win the general election, appointed O'Malley Dillon to be associate director of personnel during his presidential transition.
+She later served as the executive director of the Democratic National Committee under Tim Kaine.

-In 2011, O'Malley Dillon joined Obama's 2012 reelection campaign as deputy campaign manager, contributing to Project Narwhal.
-After Obama's reelection, she co-founded the political consulting firm Precision Strategies with fellow Obama campaign alumni Stephanie Cutter and Teddy Goff.
-She led Precision's consulting effort for the Liberal Party of Canada in the 2015 Canadian federal election.
+In early 2011, O'Malley Dillon resigned as executive director to join Obama's 2012 re-election campaign as deputy campaign manager, contributing to Project Narwhal.

+After Obama was re-elected, O'Malley Dillon co-founded the political consulting firm Precision Strategies with fellow Obama campaign alumni Stephanie Cutter and Teddy Goff; the trio consulted for the Liberal Party of Canada during the 2015 Canadian federal election.
+Through Precision Strategies, O'Malley Dillon also advised Gates Ventures, a venture capital firm founded by Bill Gates; the Chan Zuckerberg Initiative, founded by Mark Zuckerberg and his wife, Priscilla Chan; General Electric; and Lyft; her deferred compensation and severance from Precision was at least $420,000.

-After the 2016 United States presidential election, O'Malley Dillon chaired the Democratic National Committee's Unity Reform Commission.
-In 2019, she was involved in an effort by Democratic Party data and political personnel to create a data exchange to allow for greater information sharing between Democratic campaigns and allies, a project that party leaders see as crucial for catching up with the Republican data program.
-Later in 2019, she was hired as manager of Beto O'Rourke's 2020 presidential campaign.
+After the 2016 presidential election, O'Malley Dillon chaired the Democratic National Committee's Unity Reform Commission.
+In 2019, she was involved in an effort by Democratic Party data and political personnel to create a data exchange to allow for greater information sharing between Democratic campaigns.

-Through Precision, O'Malley Dillon also advised Gates Ventures, a venture capital firm founded by Bill Gates; the Chan Zuckerberg Initiative, founded by Mark Zuckerberg and his wife, Priscilla Chan; General Electric; and Lyft; her deferred compensation and severance from Precision was at least $420,000.
+In 2019, O'Malley Dillon became manager of Beto O'Rourke's 2020 presidential campaign, moving to El Paso, Texas, for the job.
+The New York Times reported that O'Malley Dillon clashed with O'Rourke over his clothing choices and manner of speech.